MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/working-with-the-regex-engine.md

 ### Example expressions

-The following chart gives you example expressions and if they would match or not.
+The following table gives you example expressions and if they would match or not.

 |                                                               |                                                               |                                    |
 |---------------------------------------------------------------|---------------------------------------------------------------|------------------------------------|